 The map at the bottom of the post includes a list of major NYC department stores and suggested places to visit and to eat and drink nearby.

-• Century 21 (22 Cortland Street between Broadway and Church), a large discount store in Lower Manhattan, happens to be near Wall Street, the 9/11 Memorial, St. Paul's Churchyard, and Zuccotti Park.
-Believe me, if you've been shopping at Century 21 and then want to sit down in Zuccotti Park to lend a little solidarity to Occupy Wall Street, you will not be the first to do so.
+Century 21 (22 Cortland Street between Broadway and Church), a large discount store in Lower Manhattan, is near Wall Street, the 9/11 Memorial, St. Paul's Churchyard, and Zuccotti Park.

-• Saks Fifth Avenue (611 Fifth Avenue) especially during the holidays, seems ideally placed in the middle of a bustling tourist district.
+Saks Fifth Avenue (611 Fifth Avenue) especially during the holidays, seems ideally placed in the middle of a bustling tourist district.
 One convenient place to sit down is a pew in St. Patricks Cathedral.
 Rockefeller Center, and all that entails, is across the street.
-For a great burger and old-fashioned diner experience, check out Primeburger.
-Find Paley Park, one of the most successful "pocket parks" in the city, for a restorative break from the bustling midtown sidewalks.
+Find Paley Park, one of the most successful vest pocket parks in the city, for a restorative break from the bustling midtown sidewalks.

 Consult the map below for more ideas.